seanhess/serials/doc/privacy-policy.md

 Contact
 -------

-We welcomes questions, concerns, and feedback about this policy.
-Please feel free to contact us.
+We welcome questions, concerns, and feedback about this policy.
+Please feel free to contact us at webfiction@orbit.al.